savonet/liquidshop/6/index.md

-The **liquidshop 6** is the sixth edition of a workshop about [Liquidsoap](https://www.liquidsoap.info/) and related technologies.
-The goal is to gather all people interested in Liquidsoap (of course) and welcome any contribution, related or not to Liquidsoap.
+**Liquidshop 6** is the sixth edition of a workshop about [Liquidsoap](https://www.liquidsoap.info/) and related technologies.
+The goal is to gather everyone interested in Liquidsoap (of course) and welcome any contribution, whether related to Liquidsoap or not.

-We are particularly eager to get to know how people in the community do radio, media streaming and more, learning about specific tools or workflow that we could, in turn, use to enhance how liquidsoap works.
-We also love to meet the people involved and engaged with these technologies, community radios, non-profit but also budding startups or more established businesses, art project and installations and more!
+We are particularly eager to learn how people in the community do radio, media streaming, and more, and to hear about specific tools or workflows that we could, in turn, use to improve how Liquidsoap works.
+We also love meeting people involved with these technologies: community radio stations, non-profits, budding startups, more established businesses, art projects, installations, and more!

-Topics of interest are for instance
+Topics of interest include, for instance:

 - audio and video streaming
 - radio broadcasting